Image

 • For MURBs determined to have the vehicle owner pay for the exact electrical consumption at the parking space without the need for tracking consumption, it can be done efficiently if the electrical meters for the residential units are not too far from the parking area.
 The Thermolec DCC-9, is a device that is inserted after the residential unit's meter to split off a circuit for the parking space from the main electrical supply to the residential unit.
 The vehicle charging consumption is automatically registered on the residential unit's meter.
 The cost of the device is in the $1,000 range, but it is a one time only cost.

-This option also applies to workplaces.
+For workplaces, the reimbursement is 50% of purchase and installation costs before tax to a maximum reimbursement of $5,000 (for a limited period, normally $2,000) per charging station.
 There is a maximum reimbursement of $25,000 (for a limited period, normally $14,000) per workplace for up to four workplaces.
 The workplace must have at least five employees who work primarily on the premises and the charging stations must be reserved for their use during working hours.
-The building must have been constructed by August 31, 2020.
+The building must have been constructed by August 31, 2021.

-For a MURB which develops an EV Ready Plan for all of the parking spaces in all of its buildings, the rebate is 75% of the cost to a maximum of $3,000 for developing the plan, 50% of the cost to a maximum of $600 per parking space and a total of $80,000 for installing the electrical infrastructure and 75% (for a limited period, normally 50%) of the cost to a maximum of $4,400 (for a limited period, normally $1,400) per charging station and a total of $25,000 (for a limited period, normally $14,000) for the charging stations themselves.
+For a MURB which develops an EV Ready Plan for all of the parking spaces in all of its buildings, the rebate is 75% of the cost to a maximum of $3,000 for developing the plan, 50% of the cost to a maximum of $600 per parking space and a total of $120,000 for installing the electrical infrastructure and 50% of the cost to a maximum of $1,400 per charging station and a total of $14,000 for the charging stations themselves.
 The installation of only 220V outlets is eligible for reimbursement.

 For both MURBs and workplaces, the charging station installation plan must be pre-approved by the incentive program.
 A consultation service is available.